Watts, Newton-Meters, Power & Torque - Making Sense of E-Bike Motors

 Generally, the more powerful your electric motor, the more power it needs to draw from the battery, shortening its lifespan and decreasing its maximum range.
 If you need a fast, agile electric bike that can easily climb up hills or transport cargo, choosing a model with a more powerful electric motor will give you the performance you need on the road or the trail.

 If range and longevity are a priority, look for lower-powered electric motors and long-lasting batteries.
-While an e-bike’s range is affected by multiple factors, including speed and pedal power, a less powerful motor will draw less power from the battery, and a higher number of Watt-hours (Wh) means the battery can hold more power before running out.
+While an e-Bike’s range is affected by multiple factors, including speed and pedal power, a less powerful motor will draw less power from the battery, and a higher number of Watt-hours (Wh) means the battery can hold more power before running out.

 Find High-Performing Electric Bikes at Upway

 Upway carries a wide selection of certified used electric bikes from the world’s most trusted manufacturers, such as Aventon, Bianchi, Cannondale, Gazelle, Giant, Pedego, Rad Power Bikes, or Specialized.
+Shop our catalog of pre-owned, professionally inspected e-Bikes today!